Ever wondered what an ESL teacher does on an average day? It’s not all about eating street food and experiencing new

 And that’s basically it guys, at 14:45 I go home.
 That’s my longest day with 6 lessons and I only have two days like that.
 Tuesday and Thursday I start work at 10:25 and Friday I finish work at 11:05.
 And to bring those figures home even more, that includes overtime.
 My contract is 20 lessons and I do 23 and Jade does 26.
 So with overtime, you’re looking at a very nice schedule.

 I personally do some extracurricular stuff for the school without pay, like a choir club, and a debate club.
 You have no obligation to do these activities or in fact anything they ask you to do apart from lessons.
-However the relationship and fun you can have is well worth it and you don’t get home at 15:00 and think to yourself ‘what the fuck do I do now?!’
+However, the relationship and fun you can have are well worth it and you don’t get home at 15:00 and think to yourself ‘what the fuck do I do now?!’

 Before I came to China I had so many questions and worries.
 Ask below if there is anything we can help you with because we have experienced it all.
-Doing 1 hour speeches to 1000 kids with 4 days to prepare, Halloween parties for the teachers, impromptu lesson cancellations, going to hospital, sending money home and even adopting 3 week old kittens found in the school shed.
+Doing 1 hour speeches to 1000 kids with 4 days to prepare, Halloween parties for the teachers, impromptu lesson cancellations, going to a hospital, sending money home and even adopting 3 week old kittens found in the school shed.
 So feel free to ask!